dmitrilosev/clone-driving-behavior/README.md

-# Udacity Self Driving Car Nano Degree - Behavior Cloning Project
+# Udacity Self Driving Car Nano Degree - Behavioral Cloning Project

 # 1. Data source

-It turnes out that collecting data on laptop was very difficult due to limitations of keyboard control.
+It turned out that collecting data on laptop was very difficult due to limitations of keyboard control.
 Steering angles were too sharp and rough.
 So I used sample data for track 1 from here https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip.

 ```python